-Work on the project has been delayed by COVID-19 issues and the potential construction of a multisport complex at Hopkins Park.
+Work on the project has been delayed by COVID-19 issues but it restarted in 2023.

 Long Branch Park Improvements

 Long Branch Park is located within Onondaga Lake Park and host to dozens of events each year.
 Due to the age and the heavy use of Long Branch Park it has been determined that a number of facilities are in deteriorating conditions and in need of replacement in order to better serve the public.
 These facilities include office space for parks management, storage space, and bathrooms, shelters, and parking lot, which needs expansion, as well as related pathways and roads.